Muqsit/InvMenu/README.md

 Yup, that's it.
 It's that simple.

 ### Disallowing players from modifying the menu's contents
-This can be an essential in cases where you'd want to use a menu as a UI.
-InvMenu comes with a method that disallows players to move items in and out of the menu.
-It's as simple as calling:
+This is useful in cases where you'd want to use an inventory as a UI.
+You can disallows players from modifying the inventory by setting the `InvMenu` instance as read-only.
+This only disallows players.
+The inventory contents can still be modified thru code.
 ```php
 $menu->readonly();
 ```
-That's all you have to do to completely stop players from moving items in and out of your menu.

 ### Specifying a custom name to the menu
 To set a custom name to a menu, use
 ```php
 $menu->setName("Custom Name");
 ```
-You can also specify a different inventory name for each player separately during `InvMenu::send()`.
+You can also specify a different menu name for each player separately during `InvMenu::send()`.
 ```php
 /** @var Player $player */
 $menu->send($player, "Greetings, " . $player->getName());
 ```

 ### Handling menu item transactions
-Inventory transactions are menu-based.
 To handle inventory transactions happening in a menu, you will need to specify a callable which will get called every time an item is either put in or taken out of the menu's inventory.
 You can do this using
 ```php
 /** @var callable $listener */
 $menu->setListener($listener);